pine64dev/PINE64-Installer/docs/RUNNING-LOCALLY.md

 Prerequisites
 -------------

 Tested working on NodeJS v6.10.0, NPM v3.10.10.
-Note that, use `-g` on "node install -g [module]" to install node modules into global node_modules folder for easy usage instead of local/current folder.
+Note that, use `-g` on "npm install -g [module]" to install node modules into global node_modules folder for easy usage instead of local/current folder.

+Note that, for Windows you probably need to run all the commands on Command Prompt (Admin).
+To build x86 (32-bit) on x64 (64-bit) on Windows, please find and download all the installer, software and build tools below in x86 (32-bit) instead of x64.

 ### Common